 Patients whose excess skin is restricted to the area below the belly button (but who still have damaged abdominal muscles and poor skin tone) may be appropriate candidates for a modified abdominoplasty procedure often called “mini tummy tuck.”
 This approach focuses on removing excess skin from the lower abdomen as well as repairing the underlying tissue structures.
 The modified tummy tuck procedure typically yields a shorter incision and allows for a quicker recovery period.

-Mini Tummy Tuck Benefits
+Benefits for Mini Tummy Tuck Patients

 A mini tummy tuck is a great alternative for patients who: